 Transition to Teaching (T2T) program candidates must meet one of the following admission requirements:

-Hold both a bachelor’s degree with an accredited postsecondary educational institution AND earned a passing score on the state-approved content area examination in the content area.
+- Hold both a bachelor’s degree with an accredited postsecondary educational institution AND proof of a passing score on the state-approved content area examination in the subject area.

 Upon completion of this program, you will have the knowledge and skills necessary to become an effective educator including knowledge of curriculum, instructional practices, assessment, and professionalism in your chosen content area.
 Please note you will be required to take an exam for your teaching major and for secondary education prior to becoming licensed.